CSC207-UofT/course-project-trackr/phase1/progress_report.md

 - Improve user interface
 - perhaps add a login screen and user authentication
 - work on improving the achitecture of the project.

+Roman Zupancic:

+Jonathan Ginevro:

+Nathan Hansen:

+Jeremiah Djianto:
+- Improving adherence to SOLID principles (specifically OPC and SRP) perhaps by adding interfaces/extracting classes
+- Work on allowing editing of people and events in relation to the person (may require another person editing screen)
+- Adding functionality to tapping a notification (perhaps brings the user to the event in the app)

+Daniel Hocevar: